E32k/e32k.github.io/BeamNG.lua/jbeam/jbeam-file-introduction.md

 ### Lists/Arrays
 Formed with square brackets `[]`.<br>
-These store just values separated by commas.
+These store just values separated by commas (or spaces).
 ```jbeam
 [
     "foo",